lxsavage/tuner1/README.md

 #### Install

-If this install script does not support your platform, the program will have to be [manually built and installed](#manual-buildinstall).
-If you think your platform should be included, create an issue for it and I will consider adding it to the next version.
+If this install script does not support your platform/architecture, the program will have to be [manually built and installed](#manual-buildinstall).

 ##### MacOS and Linux